Administrative Research Center (ARC), Room A48

 What Research Apprentices Do

 This summer study involves creating dim light conditions within a child's home for 3 days.
-On the first and third evening of the in-home assessment the child remains in dim light, and on the second evening the child is exposed to light during the hour before their usual bedtime.
+On the first and third evening of the in-home assessment the child remains in dim light, and on the second morning the child is exposed to light during the hour before their usual waketime.

-- Summer: The apprenticeship runs from May 14th to August 24th.
+- Summer: The apprenticeship runs from May 15 - August 25.
 Apprentices are expected to devote the summer entirely to this academic research experience and not have other jobs or take course work.

-- Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat in Estes Park from August 11th-13th.
+- Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat at YMCA Snow Mountain Ranch from August 22 - August 25.
 Additionally, invited scientists in the areas of sleep or circadian rhythms research will give presentations describing their career paths and their scientific research.